pryv/example-app-ios/Build38Report.md

 - Query the jailbreak status of the current device;
 - Get visibility into the state of the T.A.K resources, services, and account.

+Signature Generation could be a nice feature to add, especially for the connection requests.
+This will need support from the server.

-The [Fraud Management Interface](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#backend-verify) feature will need to be implemented in the server to deal with any jailbroken device:
+The [Fraud Management Interface](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#backend-verify) feature will also need to be implemented in the server to deal with any jailbroken device:

 > T.A.K will not, by default, react to rooted/jailbroken devices.
 Instead, it will forward this information to the T.A.K cloud during registration and validation operations, making this information available as well to the service provider through the [Fraud Management Interface](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#backend-verify).